 Many students have a clear sense of what their intended pathway into Higher Education is and can clearly identify three A-levels that suit their intended future studies.
 We believe that students from Reading School should expect to offer more than three A-levels to prospective employers or universities and therefore expect all students to undertake learning above and beyond the curriculum to bolster their applications.
-For some, this may mean studying an Extended Project Qualification (EPQ).
-For all this will mean utilising the resources the School provides to undertake Massive Open Online Courses (MOOCS) which supplement their learning and to undertake supra-curricular reading.
-In 2020, 52% of students at Reading School completed three A-levels.
+For all this will mean utilising the resources the School provides to undertake Massive Open Online Courses (MOOCs) which supplement their learning and to undertake supra-curricular reading.
+In 2023, 54% of students at Reading School completed three A-levels.